 Younger animals will always be more tender (that is why the cochinillo is so much more tender than a regular pig).
 As animals get older, the amount of connective tissue (collagen) increases and as that happens, the connective tissue becomes resistant to dissolution when cooking.
 Consequently, beef from older animals is less tender.

 This is an important point.
 Older animals will usually have more marbling.
 Old dairy cows can be slaughtered and graded PRIME.
 Yet they will be significantly less tender than a steer slaughtered at the right age (they will also taste more acidic).

 This is why you can find "Prime" steaks, that are significantly cheaper than other "Prime" steaks.
 Beef is a commodity.
 You cannot cheat price.

 Tenderness is heritable.
 Tender sires have tender calves.

 All of our beef is held to the highest standards in the industry, and yes it has a premium attached to it.
-It is not a huge premium, but one we believe our customers value it.
+It is not a huge premium, but one we believe our customers value.

-Tender beef is better tasting, easier to digest and just... nicer.
-There are OTHER factors outside of Marbling and Tenderness that make a difference such as the acidity of the meat... but that is a conversation for another day.
+Tender beef is better tasting, easier to digest and just nicer to enjoy.
+There are OTHER factors outside of marbling and tenderness that make a difference such as the acidity of the meat but that is a conversation for another day.